ktnlvr/ktnlvr.dev/content/posts/the-secondary-healthbar/index.md

 ## Introduction

+### General Context

 A healthbar is a staple of modern gaming: a visible red bar of how close you are to failure.
 In contrast to other resources, depleted health means certain (usually also immediate) failure.
-It is basically an inverse of the point system.
+It is basically a dual of the point system.

 The bar consists of 2 values: the *maximum* and the *current*.
 The *current* value is capped by the maximum and is reduced by external influences, like enemies or healing potions.
 Once the current reaches 0 the player is dead and the game starts over.
 The *maximum* grows on milestones, like reaching a new level or getting better armor.